codemagic-ci-cd/codemagic-docs/content/testing-yaml/testing.md

 };
 ```

-`present` is a preset that is used as a base for Jest’s configuration.
+`preset` is a preset that is used as a base for Jest’s configuration.
 A preset should point to an npm module that has a `jest-preset.json` or `jest-preset.js` file at the root.

 `setUpFilesAfterEnv` specifies a list of paths to modules that run some code to configure or set up the testing framework before each test file in the suite is executed.